 Bar Tea Scent

-If you want a drink that isn’t on the menu, the bartenders are magicians who can whip up pretty much anything.
-I asked for a Bloody Mary and got the best one I think I have ever had.
-It was a curry Bloody Mary, and the only reason it isn’t on the menu is that it doesn’t contain tea.
+If you want something that isn’t on the menu, the bartenders are magicians who can whip up pretty much anything.
+I asked for a Bloody Mary and received what I’m pretty sure is the best one of my life.
+A curry Bloody Mary.
+The only reason it isn’t on the menu?
+It doesn’t contain tea.
+Standards are standards, I suppose.

 Bar Tea Scent